 Add Buy Button to WordPress Page

-Now that you have the HTML code for the buy button, you can go into your WordPress dashboard and create a page in which to paste the code.
+Now that you have the HTML code for the buy button, you can go into your WordPress dashboard and create a post or page in which to paste the code.

 Once you have pasted the code, you can use the preview button to see what what the code is going to look like on your site, if you are happy with how the page looks, then you can publish the page and the product will now be available for sale.